 What Is RPAC?

-Your RPAC contribution is an investment, the best investment you’ll ever make in your business and yourself.
+Your RPAC contribution is an investment, the best investment you will ever make in your business and yourself.
 RPAC is your insurance against poorly designed small business and commercial real estate legislation.
-If you’re not giving your fair share to RPAC, you’re not doing all you can to better your profession, your business, and yourself.
+If you are not giving your fair share to RPAC, you are not doing all you can to better your profession, your business, and yourself.

 Your voluntary investment is used to improve your bottom line in several ways: through issues mobilization, political advocacy, and by directly supporting candidates at the local, state, and federal levels of government who champion the ideals and principles of REALTORS®.
 RPAC is your investment in real estate!